Latest IfM Review out now

-Welcome to Issue 13 of the IfM Review.
+Issue 13 of the IfM Review is now available.

 This issue focuses on healthcare, which Tim Minshall, Dr John C Taylor Professor of Innovation and Head of the Institute for Manufacturing, explains in his welcome is a manufacturing sector.
 It is a sector that the IfM has been working with for many years in many different areas, from medical device design and pharmaceutical supply chains to hospital logistics and management.